mightyiam/bookkeeping/introduction.md

 Two alternative approaches were considered.
 The first alternative approach is that some date-time field is included in the transaction and is used to sort transactions by.
 This alternative was discarded because it was determined that this library should not make a decision regarding a date type, forcing the user to use some particular date type over another.
-The second alternative that was considered is binding the transaction metadata generic by the [std::cmp::Ord] trait and then sorting transactions by their metadata.
+The second alternative that was considered is binding the transaction extra data generic by the [std::cmp::Ord] trait and then sorting transactions by their extra data.
 This approach was discarded, because while `Ord` means "total order", that is not sufficient, due to [the possibility of values equaling each other][ord-equal].
 That may result
 in several transactions in an account having the same balance, or a